el-ideal-ideas/MocaConfig/README.md

 All config data in the json file, will be loaded into memory, and can be used from MocaConfig class.
 MocaConfig class will reload the json file in 5(default value) seconds.
 If the json file was changed. the new config value will overwrite the old config value that in memory.
+If the config file contains `"__private__": True,` the config file will be a private file.
+If the config key is starts with `"_"` , the config will be a private config.
+If you want to access the private config, you should input the access token or the root password.

 ---
 ##### 日本語